 - licence cancellations and other issues in 2012/2013 effectively reduced India’s 15-strong mobile sector to around seven main players;

-- the regulators held a re-auction of 2G spectrum in late 2012;
+- the regulators held a successful re-auction of 2G spectrum in early 2014, after two unsuccessful attempts;

 - a large drop in mobile subscribers occurred in the second half of 2012, as operators removed inactive subscribers from their databases;